brantje/passman/README.md

 If you want to help, git clone this repo, make your changes and send a PR.

 #Todo
+ - Bug fixes
- - Create the backend logic
+ - Check in the backend if folderid exists
  - File uploading
  - Firefox / chrome sync